isaacbuz/connectShphere/ConnectSphere_Improved_Plan.md

 ## 11. Conclusion

-ConnectSphere aims to replace extractive social media platforms with an incentivized, intelligent, user-owned alternative.
+Starling.ai aims to replace extractive social media platforms with an incentivized, intelligent, user-owned alternative.
 Through decentralized architecture, DOGE microtransactions, and AI-driven experience layers, it becomes the foundation of the Web3 social economy.